On-Demand: Motivational Interviewing: A Searchlight for Motivation with Ambivalent Clients - 5 CEUs

 - Describe the four processes of MI (Engaging, Focusing, Evoking, Planning).

-- Practice strategies to respond effectively to clients’ reluctance or “resistance” to change.
+- Apply strategies to respond effectively to clients’ reluctance or “resistance” to change.

 - Utilize three MI principles or interviewing skills to elicit intrinsic motivation to change in a non-confrontational style.